-• Note: the above three conditions are equivalent in that if one is true, then all three are true.
+- Note: the above three conditions are equivalent in that if one is true, then all three are true. - Q?: How to prove this? - ▶ Hint: Any unannotated tree can be annotated with a leftmost numbering.

 Problems with an ambiguous grammar:

 - Ambiguity can make parsing difficult. - Underlying structure is ill-defined: in the example, the precedence is not uniquely defined, e.g., the leftmost parse tree groups 4/2 while the rightmost parse tree groups 1-4, resulting in two different semantics.